Jonathan-Git-Hub-dev/JWT/README.md

 ##### Validate_Access_Token
 this interface varifes the claims of a JWT it requires the following data
-- token : the JWT to be varified on success the calling process recieves code "400" to indiacte success errors
+- token : the JWT to be varified.\

+on success the calling process recieves code "400" to indiacte success errors
 - 500 : server error occured